hkarumuri/DS3002_DataScienceSystems/project1/README.md

 - [x] Modify the number of columns from the source to the destination, reducing or adding columns.
     * Added a column to indicate the source of the information for the API is from the SRD Ruleset (https://dnd.wizards.com/articles/features/systems-reference-document-srd).
 This is a useful column to have in the event a user may want to combine this information with spells from other sources (Player's Handbook, Tasha's Cauldron of Everything, Homebrew content, etc.)
-    - [ ] I want to provide an easy way to add custom spells, still need to think on how this feature would world.
-This is beyond the scope of the project though.

-- [ ] The converted (new) file should be written to disk (local file) or written to a SQL database.
+- [X] The converted (new) file should be written to disk (local file) or written to a SQL database.
     * This is tied to the 2nd requirement
     - [X] CSV
     - [X] JSON
-    - [ ] SQL DB (issues with data type of information.
-Need to convert lists/objects in data frame into strings to work around error)
+    - [X] SQL DB (currently converting all objects into strings, which is probably not the best way to approach this, but it works!)

 - [x] Generate a brief summary of the data file ingestion including Number of records and Number of columns
     * Simple print statement is made.
 As of current build, output should be `There are 319 records and 21 columns`

+## Other features that would be cool
+    - [ ] I want to provide an easy way to add custom spells, as well as spells from other source books still need to think on how this feature would work.
+This is beyond the scope of the project though.
+    - [ ] Querying spells so that information could be obtained and turned into an easy cheat sheet would be super nice.